AABearBots/First-Closed-Doors-Competition/README.md

 #### Join Our Telegram Channel

-[Join our Telegram Channel](https://t.me/advancedalgos) through which we will offer support before and during the competition.
+[Join the Advanced Algos Telegram Channel](https://t.me/advancedalgos) through which we will offer support before and during the competition.

 #### Your Own Bots

-The next step is creating your own GitHub Organization and your own algobots.
+Your Algobot Team will need your own GitHub Organization and your own algobots.
 We will go through the whole process further down this document.

 ### About Algobots

 You are allowed to compete with as many Trading Bots as you see fit.
 You can create as many Indicator Bots as required to implement your strategy.
 You will learn more about the different types of bots further down this document.

-In order to guarantee transparency, registered algobots are not allowed to connect to the exchange directly; algobots should connect with the exchange only through the AACloud _Assistant_ (more on this further down this document).
+In order to guarantee transparency, registered algobots are not allowed to connect to the exchange directly; algobots should connect to the exchange only through the AACloud _Assistant_ (more on this further down this document).
+AACloud tracks algbots activity and makes the information available for everyone to audit.

 **Once a bot is released in the competition it cannot be modified.**